smk291/tetris/readme.md

 `RunTetris`, instantiated inside an instance of `TetrisGUI`, encapsulates game state and game logic.

-`Constants` and `RelativeCoords` contain all constant values. `Constants` includes methods that I used like constants: `Constants.fromLeft(4)` is four cells from the left bound of the playfield; `Constants.fromRight(4)` is four cells from the right bound.
+`Constants` and `RelativeCoords` contain all constant values. `Constants` includes methods that I use like constants: `Constants.fromLeft(4)` is four cells from the left bound of the playfield; `Constants.fromRight(4)` is four cells from the right bound.

-I've tried to enforce a strict separation between classes that serve as 'things' and 'classes' that serve as 'actions.'
-Classes for actions are typically abstract and include methods but no member variables.
+I've tried to enforce a strict separation between classes that serve as 'things' and classes that serve as 'actions.'
+Classes for actions are typically abstract and include static methods and no member variables.
 Classes for things are never abtract and contain no abstract or static methods and no static variables.

 The 'things':